mia-platform/documentation/docs/release_notes/platform_5-7-3_releasenotes.md

 ## Improvements

 * **Configmaps**
-    The **space used by configmaps has been reduced** by removing indentation from json files.
+    The size of the configmaps generated for core services **has been reduced**.

 ## How to update your DevOps Console?